Uvacoder/uva-snippets-collection/Javascript/Variables.md

 There are two types of scope, the `global`and the `local`.
 The first is declared outside of a block and the last one inside of the block.
 `var`is a function scoped variable and `let`and `const` are block scope variables.

-Use `const`as deefault and `let` when you pretend to change the value.
+Use `const`as default and `let` when you pretend to change the value.

 ```javascript
 var name = 'Ricardo'